DIY Installation Instructions

 Wake Luca Give me a morning briefing

-Luca summarises what happened overnight, what was reconciled automatically, and what needs your attention — a CFO-level view of your financial position in under a minute.
+Luca will summarise what happened overnight, what was reconciled automatically, and what needs your attention today — a CFO-level view of your financial position in under a minute.

 Troubleshooting